-- On this step you can choose to skip empty cells.
-Select the Ignore empty cells option and the add-in will not take them into consideration.
+- On this step you can choose to ignore empty cells.
+Select the Skip empty cells option and the add-in will not take them into consideration.

-- Click on the Next button on the to merge duplicate rows in your Excel worksheet into one.
+- Click on the Next button to merge duplicate rows in your Excel worksheet into one.

 On this step you choose one or more columns with duplicate values in your Excel to combine into one record.
 You will see a list of columns in the table that were not selected as key columns.

-- If you have a really big table with numerous columns, you can benefit from the Select All and Unselect All buttons.
+- If you have a really big table with numerous columns, you can benefit from the Select All checkbox.

 - Tick the checkbox(es) next to the column(s) with the data you need to merge.